nasa/smd-open-science-guidelines/request_for_comment/draft/RFC_001_data_citation_identifier.md

    1. The NASA Science Data Officer will provide the official version of these guidelines, and will update them as needed.
 Questions about this guideline should be directed to [generic email address TBD]
    2. Updates may be required in the event that any of the technologies or organizations used or referenced by these guidelines are significantly modified or supplanted by newer technologies or entities.
 These include:
       1. The DOI specification (ISO 26324) is defined and maintained by the DOI Foundation. -  https://www.doi.org/.
 The specification has been stable since its ISO designation in 2012.
-      2. The DataCite organization (https://datacite.org/) was founded in 2009 as a not-for-profit to support the data citation as a DOI Registration Authority specializing in providing DOIs and metadata for research data output.
+      2. The DataCite organization (https://datacite.org/) was founded in 2009 as a not-for-profit to support data citation as a DOI Registration Authority specializing in providing DOIs and metadata for research data output.
 They provide open access to the metadata they curate, and work closely with other DOI Registration Authorities and members to promote citation, discovery, and reuse of research data.
       3. The NASA Scientific and Technical Information (STI) Program Office is a consortium-member of DataCite and provides DOI services for many NASA projects and organizations.
 NASA can
       4. The DataCite Metadata Schema includes metadata specific to research data (size, file format, licensing information, contributor roles, etc.).
 This enables discoverability by providing relevant metadata to raise the visibility of research data to those who seek it in the DataCite database - including the Astrophysics Data System Abstract Service, which harvests metadata from DOI databases.
       5. Individual data repositories should maintain the metadata and a resolvable URL for the landing page of any object identified by a DOI they  created/requested.